 - Assessing the overall movements in the SCRs, in particular with reference to the underlying movements in the risk profile and validation of any model changes.
-Note that the Analysis of Change should be a standalone document, which is required to be submitted with the LCR.
-Validators can draw on the analysis performed by the first line, but need to validate the changes independently. - Risk ranking, and any movements in the ranking compared with previous SCRs - Assessment of materiality of parameters (part of risk ranking) in order to assess the level of core validation necessary - Backtesting historical events or near-misses

-- P&L attribution

-- Stress and Scenario Testing, including Reverse Stress Testing
+Note that the analysis of change should be a standalone document, which is required to be submitted with the LCR.
+Validators can draw on the analysis performed by the first line but need to validate the changes independently. - Risk ranking and any movements in the ranking compared with previous SCRs - Assessment of materiality of parameters (part of risk ranking) in order to assess the level of core validation needed - Backtesting historical events or near-misses - P&L attribution - Stress and scenario testing, including reverse stress testing, the results of which should be monitored and assessed on an ongoing basis and updated annually - Stability and convergence testing - Model output must be validated every year.

-- Stability/convergence testing

-- Model output must be validated every year